MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadline/Set-PSReadlineOption.md

 ### -HistorySearchCursorMovesToEnd

 Indicates that the cursor moves to the end of commands that you load from history by using a search.
-You can search the command history by typing one or more of the characters at the start of the command, and then pressing the up or down arrows, or any other keys that you have mapped to cycling through the command history.
-If you do not specify this parameter, the cursor remains at the position it was when you pressed the up or down arrows.
+When this parameter is set to `$false`, the cursor remains at the position it was when you pressed the up or down arrows.

 To turn off this option, you can run either of the following commands: